-The first two Expedits I bought stayed in my childhood home and my parents now use them in the store they own.
-When my Dad said he wouldn’t mind taking the two brown ones from the townhouse as well (seems he's as keen on them as I am), I figured it was finally time to buy a white one.
-It’s creamier than I thought it would be, and nicks and dents do show up more than on the dark finish, but I love it.
+You might have noticed that I have a new Ikea Expedit.
+I’ve always wanted a white Expedit but the floor models always look so beat up – more so than the dark brown, which is what I always end up buying.
+When my Dad said he wouldn’t mind taking the two brown ones from the townhouse, I figured it was finally time to buy a white one.
+It’s creamier than I thought it would be, and nicks and dents do show up more than on the dark finish, but it looks beautiful and I love it.
 The dark one took up so much visual space and was really imposing.
 The white doesn’t close in the room as much, even though it’s just as large and just as packed with books.
 I wish I’d trusted my gut years ago and chosen white.

 My colour-blind Dad was visiting recently and spent a long time looking at the books.
 Eventually he looked at me, totally confused and sounding kind of helpless, and asked, “how are your books arranged?”.
 I looked at him, then at the books, then at him and then realized – of course – it must look like total chaos to him!

 The top row of cubbies has been reserved for my pottery collection.

 Onward with office progress.
 In the meantime, has anyone else tried my IKEA Hack for Expedit Bookcases?